ileniasalerno1/multi-agent-system/README.md

 Dataset resources do not contain external URLs.

-To improve usability, each recommended resource can be opened through a dedicated page displaying:
+Each recommended resource can be opened through a dedicated page displaying:

 * Title
 * Author